1312415/react-skeleton/README.md

-this is react skeleton a
+this is react skeleton a2